 If you want to write JSON to a file-like object, you can use the json.dump() function.

 But why do you need JSON conversion?
-Well, if your Python web application has to interact with web APIs, you need a standard format for data exchange, and that’s where JSON comes into play.
+If your Python web application needs to interact with web APIs, a standard format for data exchange is required, and that’s where JSON comes into play.

-JSON is a lightweight, human-readable format that allows us to easily exchange data between different systems, even if they are written in other programming languages.
+JSON is a lightweight, human-readable format that enables the easy exchange of data between different systems, even if they are written in other programming languages.

 Understanding the process